You are invited to join The Epicurean Bears Dinner Club! Please call to join for 2014. See schedule below.

 Non-alcoholic drinks will be a black currant spritzer and Apfelschorle, apple juice & sparkling mineral water.
 Also I can bring some German mineral water, as well as German herbal teas and coffee to go with dessert.

-October 4- Back to the Saturday schedule – Carl and Tonya will make homemade pastrami.
-More information later.
+October 4, Saturday- Back to the Saturday schedule – Carl and Tonya will make Rubin sandwiches using homemade pastrami, rye bread and homemade sauerkraut made from Big Bear Camp garden cabbages.
+More info later.

 May 2 – John Rivera cooks his favorite Mexican dishes from his childhood